ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 [Compassionate Coding][coding], a firm run by [April Wensel][april], which helps companies build compassionate teams.
 Check out [their blog][coding_blog] for sure!

-[_Operating Manual for Spaceship Earth_][fuller] is a collection of steps that humanity needs to take if it is to survive the 21st century.
+[_Operating Manual for Spaceship Earth_][fuller] is a book by Buckminster Fuller.
+It is a collection of steps that humanity needs to take if we are to survive the 21st century.
 It profoundly changed the way I think about systems generally, including teams.

 [_Inclusion is a Captain’s Job_][inclusion] by [Danilo Campos][danilo] is a conference talk-turn-blog post about lessons of inclusion from the Star Trek cannon.
 The _good_ Star Trek cannon.
 And he 100% presented the talk in a Starfleet Engineering uniform: